Paradise of Bhaisajyaguru

-Paradise of Bhaisajyaguru (薬師佛) or Pure Land of Bhaisajyaguru is a painting created during China's Yuan dynasty.
+Paradise of Bhaisajyaguru (藥師佛) or Pure Land of Bhaisajyaguru is a painting created during China's Yuan dynasty.
 This painting was originally housed in Guangsheng Lower Monastery (Guangsheng Si), Zhaocheng County, Shanxi.
 The painting, which was at the eastern gable wall of the Main Hall of the monastery, was purchased by Arthur M. Sackler and later was given to Metropolitan Museum of Art, New York, United States in 1954.

 This painting features the Bhaisajyaguru Buddha and two Bodhisattvas, Avalokitesvara and Cintamanicakra in the centre.
 Traditionally Bhaisajyaguru Buddha (Yaoshi fo) is considered as the Buddha of medicine (both physically and spiritually) in Mahayana Buddhism.

 Composition

-As it stand today, the wall painting measures 751.8 cm in height and 1511.3 cm in length.
+As it stands today, the wall painting measures 751.8 cm in height and 1511.3 cm in length.
 It is notable for its high level of detail.
 The painting features seated Bhaisajyaguru Buddha in an imagined heaven, surrounded by Bodhisattvas and gods.
 Usually, Bhaisajyaguru Buddha is depicted as an Indian figure.
 But in this Paradise of Bhaisajyaguru painting, all the figures are depicted with Chinese dresses and robes.
 Bhaisajyaguru Buddha is wearing a red robe.
 Buddha is flanked by two seated Bodhisattvas: Avalokitesvara and Cintamanicakra.
 Another four secondary Bodhisattva figures can be seen in the mural.
 The Twelve Heavenly Generals, six at each side in the painting symbolizes the Buddha's vow to help others.
 This painting was formerly confused as the Assembly of Śākyamuni Buddha.

 Saptatathāgatapūrvapranidhānavisēsa Sūtra, a Buddhist sutta translated by Yi Jing (635-713), mentions that there were six predecessor Buddhas before Bhaisajyaguru.
 Small six Buddha images can be seen in the upper part of the painting.
 The central figure of Bhaisajyaguru Buddha is holding a bowl in his left hand symbolizing medicine.
 Bhaisajyaguru is considered as a Buddha of salvation and preventer of disasters in Mahayana Buddhism.
 Other important figures in the painting are the Bodhisattvas, Candraprabha and Suryaprabha.
 Candraprabha is the Bodhisattva who is holding a moon disk near Buddha's right hand.
 Suryaprabha is holding a sun disk with a red bird in it near Buddha's left hand.